Global Education Opportunities

 Should I study abroad?

-Study abroad is not for everyone, however.
-If there is no compelling academic interest to study on a particular program, the quality of the courses here at Bates are usually higher.
+Pursuing educational opportunities beyond Bates is not for everyone.
 For those who want an extended experience abroad, but may not be interested in academic pursuits, there are also some programs that offer employment and internship opportunities abroad.
 While you may not receive credit for such programs, they often offer students a more intense and enriching cultural experience than some study abroad programs.
-Do research them carefully, though.
+Research them carefully.

 How do I decide which program is right for me?

 In general, you should choose a program that offers educational opportunities (either academic or experiential) that are important to you, but that you cannot find at Bates.
 All things being equal, you should choose a program that would allow you to learn or improve your skills in another language.
-Alternatively, a program might offer subject matter that would be difficult to find elsewhere: a student interested in social policy, for example, might find study in Denmark or Sweden highly interesting; a student interested in environmental activism might find a program in Thailand useful.
-Your reason for picking a particular program may not be confined to your interest in politics: a student with a longstanding interest in renaissance art might find a semester in Italy interesting.
+Alternatively, you may seek a program that offers subject matter in Politics that is not offered at Bates.
+Importantly, your reason for picking a particular program may not be confined to your interest in politics: a student with a longstanding interest in renaissance art might find a semester in Italy interesting.
 It is useful even in these cases, however, that you take at least some coursework prior to your study abroad that would help you understand better what you experience abroad.

 Should I go for a year or for a semester?